Ensembl/plant-scripts/pangenes/README.md

 genomes.
 The latter files are good starting points for lifting over genes, as explained in section [Lifting over gene models in genomic segment clusters](#lifting-over-gene-models-in-genomic-segment-clusters).

-The **collinearity evidence** supporting the clusters is summarized in a compressed file which is added to the output folder of each run of the script.
+The **gene collinearity evidence** supporting the clusters is summarized in a compressed file which is added to the output folder of each run of the script.
 In this example this is:

     test_rice_pangenes/Oryza_nivara_v1chr1_alltaxa_5neigh_algMmap_/mergedpairs.tsv.gz